vsriram28/dbcolumncommentor/README.md

  - Run the python script using python3.
      % streamlit run src/app.py

  - Provide the sql file with one or more CREATE TABLE commands with the table definition, and provide the domain this table belongs to.
+A sample sql file (motgage_tables.sql) is provided as an example.
  - The SQL commands that add comments to each of the columns will be produced which can be saved into a file for execution.